Dowell-Lab/srworkshop/day06/worksheets/Day6_worksheet2_R_in_Rstudio.md

 - Before beginning this worksheet, make sure RStudio is downloaded on your local computer.

+- As a resource, here is an [RStudio Cheat Sheet](https://rstudio.github.io/cheatsheets/rstudio-ide.pdf).
+Feel free to use it as a resource as you navigate RStudio.

 1. Make sure you have updated changes from the GitHub repository in you AWS home directory

 Move into the `srworkshop` repository and update from repository by running `git pull`